Feathers & Flora

 A Pacific Northwest Story!

-Born and raised in India, I grew up surrounded by color in its most intuitive, joyful & expressive vibe.
-Over a decade in the Pacific Northwest (PNW), my palette flourishes to reflect the poetry of four seasons, misty springs, luminous summers, glowing autumns & tranquil winters.
+Born in India, I was shaped by color in its most intuitive, joyful, expressive way.
+A decade in the Pacific Northwest refined my palette into the poetry of four seasons—misty springs, luminous summers, glowing autumns, and quiet winters.

 I begin with the underpainting, using a Sepia Grisaille and warm earth tones.
 I sketch and block the composition with geometric precision to guide light and shadow.